awilli1186/wee-website/content/script/polyfills/placeholder.md

 path: /public/assets/js/polyfill/wee.placeholder.js
 ---

-The Wee placeholder polyfill patches support for the placeholder attribute on inputs and textareas, essential for forms in IE9 and below.
+The Wee placeholder polyfill patches support for the placeholder attribute on input and textarea fields.
 It sets the value of the input to the placeholder value but clears it on focus and form post to mimic native placeholder functionality.

 ```html